iqhive/cfggo/README.md

 `cfggo` is a Go package designed to simplify configuration management in Go applications.
 It provides a flexible and powerful way to handle configuration through various sources such as files, environment variables, and HTTP endpoints.
 The package supports default values, dynamic configuration updates, and command-line flags.

-## Features
+## Key Features

-- Type safety for configuration keys
+- **Type-safe configuration**: All configuration values are accessed through strongly-typed functions
-- Load configuration from JSON files, environment variables, and HTTP endpoints.
+- **Hot reloadable**: Configuration can be reloaded at runtime without restarting your application
---- NB: The cfg tags (if present)on the config structure fields is used when loading and saving the JSON data.
+- **Function-based approach**: Configuration values are accessed through functions, not direct field access
-        i.e. If a cfg tag is present, it will be used as the JSON key name when saving/loading the JSON data.
+- **Multiple configuration sources**: Load from JSON files, environment variables, and HTTP endpoints
-		If a cfg tag is not present, the field name will be used as the JSON key name
+- **Command-line flag integration**: Seamless integration with Go's flag package
-- Support for default values and dynamic configuration updates.
+- **Thread-safe**: All operations are protected by mutexes for concurrent access
-- Command-line flag integration.
+- **Validation support**: Register validators for configuration values
-- Thread-safe configuration access and updates.
+- **Default values**: Specify default values for configuration items
-- Customizable configuration handlers.
+- **Automatic type conversion**: Values are automatically converted to the correct type

 ## Installation